 Continuing Practice Course

-Now entering its sixth year, this is a non-accredited course run by artists for artists, offering an affordable alternative to formal Higher Education courses.
+Now entering its seventh year, this is a non-accredited course run by artists for artists, offering an affordable alternative to formal Higher Education courses.
 It offers a focus on the development of an individual’s practice within a structured yet responsive environment and gives practitioners of all ages a chance to focus on developing their work within a flexible environment.
 Uniquely, students will benefit from working within the setting of a dynamic contemporary arts organisation with a full and varied programme of exhibitions and events.

 The Warehouse Art School aims to provide a stimulating environment where students are encouraged to take risks in their work and are supported in their continuing professional development through a programme of critical and practical teaching, delivered through projects, workshops, collaboration, networking and talks.
 Students are encouraged to take advantage of the additional classes offered by OVADA including Life Drawing and Experimental Drawing and Contemporary Painting.

 The core teaching day for the course is Wednesday (10am – 4pm), but the timetable also includes some Thursdays.
 The warehouse is ideally located only a few minutes walk from Oxford City Centre bus routes and Oxford Train Station.
-The warehouse is also within walking distance of a number of interesting galleries including Modern Art Oxford, The Ashmolean and Pitt Rivers Museum as well as the Jam Factory and Old Fire Station.
+The warehouse is also within walking distance of a number of interesting galleries including Modern Art Oxford, The Ashmolean, Pitt Rivers Museum, the Jam Factory and Old Fire Station.

 The course is aimed at artists wishing to consolidate, develop and professionalise their Fine Art practice at any stage of their career.
 There are no formal entry requirements, however it is essential that students must show commitment to the aims of the course and demonstrate an appropriate standard of work.

 One-to-one tutorials and mentoring sessions will be offered on a regular basis throughout the year.
 The focus of tutorials will be the consolidation of a personal art practice.

 Regular sessions to present and analyse work will build confidence and encourage students to give and receive feedback from their peer group as well as from Tutors.